edgedelta/docs/docs/configuration/filters.md

 ***

-## Filter Specific Inputs, Processors, and Workflows
+## Learn How to Filter For Specific Inputs, Processors, and Workflows

 When you create a filter, you must add a name to describe the filter.
 This name will appear in the list of filters to select when you create an input, processor, or workflow.
 When multiple filters are provided, the names are applied in given order from top to bottom.

 The following example displays a file **input** with **error** and **mask\_card** filters: